Lavode/63112-data-management-data-structures/notes/08_lsm_trees.md

   - If a comparison returns false, we can immediately return
   - And comparisons also always of 'small' values, e.g. pointers

-- Span == fanout factor.
-Number of bits encoded per 'part' of key
+- Span == Number of bits used to encoded a digit ('part') of key per node
-  - E.g 256 if using bytes
+  - E.g 8 if key split into byte-sized digits

 - Potential optimization: Can compact sequence of `count` repeated `node` into `(count, node)`